 We should mention Courtney actually wore a necklace that belonged to Lindsay Lohan (another robbery victim) to court one day back in 2009 — she didn’t rack up added charges for the same.
-Coming to her current standing, from what we can tell, the Calabasas resident prefers to keep her distance well away from the limelight these days simply to move on from the past for good.
-Nevertheless, we do know Courtney had enrolled at Pierce College in Woodland Hills, California, following the closure of the legal matter, where she studied psychology, speech, and child development.
+Coming to her current standing, from what we can tell, this Calabasas resident prefers to keep well away from the limelight these days to move on from the past for good.
+Nevertheless, we do know she’d enrolled at Pierce College in Woodland Hills, California, following the closure of the legal matter, where she studied psychology, speech, and child development.

-Courtney was reportedly receiving “straight As” in every class around 2013, which implies her profession could be in the field of either therapy or social work these days, considering her sheer passion.
+Courtney was reportedly receiving “straight As” in every class around 2013, which implies her profession could be in the field of either therapy or social work at the moment, considering her sheer passion.
 She had also filed papers to legally change her name to Courtney Shields in 2016 to honor her loving stepfather — famed boxer Randy Shields — yet it’s unclear whether or not her request was approved.
-As for Roy, he has honestly avoided the public eye since he was formally sentenced in late 2012, yet we do know he’d relocated to Texas to start a new life shortly after.
+As for Roy, he has avoided the public eye since he was formally sentenced in late 2012, yet reports suggest he’d relocated to Texas to start a new life shortly after.
 It’s thus possible he’s still based in the Lone Star State.

 Read More: Where is Brett Goodkin Now?